awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/type-safe-api/README.md

     - Enter a namespace for your API.
     - Enter a name for your API
     <img src="assets/images/type-safe-api-blueprint.png"/>
 6. Click **Apply blueprint** to apply the Type Safe API blueprint to your monorepo project.
+A new `packages/api` folder is created within your monorepo project which contains all of the API related source code for your configured Type-Safe API.

 ## Project resources